StuyPulse/attendance-kiosk/README.md

 ## Exporting reports

 Attendance data is stored locally on the device in a SQLite database.
-To export attendance reports, insert a USB drive and triple tap on the 694 logo.
+To export attendance reports, insert a USB drive and long press on the 694 logo.
 The following report types are available:

 - **Attendance Report** - Number of meetings attended, attendance rate, number of checkouts, checkout rate, and average and total time spent at meetings for each student